The 20 Best Craniopharyngioma Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Gary Gallia's specialty is endoscopic endonasal surgical approaches to skull base pathologies with a focus on neurosurgical oncology.
 He utilizes the latest techniques in preoperative imaging, computer-guided surgical navigation, intraoperative monitoring, and minimally invasive and Neuroendoscopy approaches in the management of patients with benign and malignant brain tumors, metastatic tumors to the brain, skull base neoplasms, and pituitary tumors.
 He is the director of the Neurosurgery Skull Base Center and surgical director of the Johns Hopkins Pituitary Center.
 Dr. Gary Gallia graduated summa cum laude from the Gibbons Scholar MD/PhD program at Jefferson Medical College and Thomas Jefferson University.
 He completed his general surgery internship at The Johns Hopkins Hospital where he was awarded surgical intern of the year.
 He then completed his neurological surgery residency and a postdoctoral fellowship in neuro-oncology at The Johns Hopkins Hospital.
 Following residency, he completed a minimally invasive and endoscopic neurosurgery fellowship with Dr. Charles Teo at the Prince of Wales Private Hospital and Sydney Children's Hospital in Sydney, Australia.
 Dr. Gallia is rated as a Distinguished provider by MediFind in the treatment of Craniopharyngioma.
-His top areas of expertise are Olfactory Neuroblastoma, Chordoma, Pituitary Tumor, Endoscopic Transnasal Transsphenoidal Surgery, and Awake Craniotomy.
+He is also highly rated in 28 other conditions, according to our data.
+His clinical expertise encompasses Olfactory Neuroblastoma, Chordoma, Pituitary Tumor, Awake Craniotomy, and Craniectomy.
+Dr. Gallia is board certified in American Board Of Neurological Surgery.

 Advanced in Craniopharyngioma